SerenaSchimert/QuidditchSimulation/README.md

 Completed as second assignment in UofC course Emergent Computing (565)

 Functionality:
 This is a simplified quidditch simulation, where the goal of the players is to catch the snitch (gold object).
 2 points are earned for consequetive catches, and 100 points is winning the game.
 The red (Gryffindor) and green (Slytherin) teams are assigned attributes based on a given mean and standard deviation, such that all players have a value sampled from the team distrubution (differs by red vs green) as per the Box Muller Transform.
 The four main player attributes are maximum velocity, weight, aggresiveness and maximum exhaustion (additional attributes described below).
 Exhaustion increases with player movement, and the player will fall to the ground if the maximum limit is reached and respawn in front of the red and green boxes respectively.
 This sequence of falling and respawn can also occur during a 'tackle' with either another player or the ground (collision).
-If the player is on the opposing team, the player with more energy (lower percentge of max exhaustion) and higher aggresiveness weighted together will tackle the weaker player, otherwise there is only a 5% chance of the weaker player being tackled.
+If the player is on the opposing team, the player with more energy (lower percentage of max exhaustion) and higher aggresiveness weighted together will tackle the weaker player, otherwise there is only a 5% chance of the weaker player being tackled.
 Weight affects acceleration (slower to gain speed), and maximum velocity is as the name implies.
 Players will rest to recover from exhaustion by stopping movement, a process which depends on two other attributes (see additional attributes).

 Forces:
 - Very high cohesion of players towards snitch (by far strongest force, otherwise game takes to long to finish)